LISTEN HERE to Reflective Thoughts broadcast weekdays 7.30am and 12pm on Radio Kerry

 • Preaching or Moralising

 • Promoting the point of view of a particular Religion or Faith.

 Taking directly from other peoples writings without referencing them.

 You are writing for Radio, so prepare your Thought with the listener in mind.
 S/he cannot refer back up the page for another take on that polished literary phrase.

-Think of just one listener as your audience, one who is waiting to share that spiritual moment of Faith with you.
+Think of just one listener as your audience, one who is waiting to share that spiritual moment with you.

 Consider the power of the listener’s imagination.
 Allow space in your Thought for that power to work, for your Thought provokes other thoughts.
 Those who prefer good radio to television do so because “the pictures are better on Radio” – allowing the listener to make the pictures.